 The Contract Labour regulations will apply if the contractor's employees are working inside your premises.
 Otherwise, it is not applicable.

-So what exactly are your bus drivers, cleaners and conductors (or whoever else comes with the bus) doing?
+So what exactly are your bus drivers, cleaners, and conductors (or whoever else comes with the bus) doing?

-If the buses come inside your premises but only to drop and pick up and leave immediately, then also CLRA will not apply
+If they just get the people and go away, then they are not under CLRA.
+If the buses come inside your premises but only to drop and pick up and leave immediately, then also CLRA will not apply.
+If the buses are staying inside your premises, if the driver and other staff stay inside, then CLRA may apply.
+So it depends on the circumstances.

-Further, it is always a good idea to ensure that the bus contractor pays its driver well, at least above the minimum wages, provided holidays and paid leave, and in general follows the law.
-Even if CLRA does not apply, impact of non-compliance comes on you and you may be able to fight it in the court, believe me, your lawyers fees will make the entire thing a punishment its self
+However, do check out the Motor Transport Workers Act and see if it is applicable to you.
+Further, it is always a good idea to ensure that the bus contractor pays its driver well, at least above the minimum wages, provides holidays and paid leave, and in general follows the law.
+Even if CLRA does not apply, the impact of non-compliance comes on you, and you may be able to fight it in court.
+Believe me, your lawyer's fees will make the entire thing a punishment in itself.

 From India, Mumbai